Baking Soda: The Secret to At-Home Dental Care

 Because of its pH-balancing effects, baking soda also helps minimize swelling and sensitivity, promoting happy, healthy gums.

 And as you might have guessed, when your gums and teeth are gingivitis-free, that means fewer trips to the dreaded dentist’s office!

 When you’re proactive with your at-home dental care, you can show off your smile with confidence, knowing that you’re taking good care of your teeth and saving money in the process.

 In addition to helping heal and prevent gingivitis, baking soda has some other tricks up its sleeve.
 We mentioned that it helps reduce the risk of cavities, but it doesn’t stop there…

-- Repairs damage caused by cavities: The American Dental Association states that by getting rid of plaque, baking soda helps stop cavities that are in the beginning stages of forming, and actually repairs the damage they cause.
+- Repairs damage caused by cavities: The American Dental Association states that by getting rid of plaque, soda helps stop cavities that are in the beginning stages of forming, and actually repairs the damage they cause.

 - Bye-bye bad breath: Baking soda doesn’t just fight bad breath caused by gingivitis.
 It helps fix morning breath, coffee breath, and everyday bad breath too!